pointsnorthgis/pdf-manager/README.md

 The PDF Handler program also has a basic user interface built in.
 Download the .exe file and open to run.

+# Using pyinstaller to compile
+Use the following command to create an executable/compiled program for the PdfManager

+'''bash
+pyinstaller pdfmanager/main.py --onefile --noconsole --name pdfmanager
+'''

+The program will be created in the *./dist* folder as **pdfmanager.exe**.
+It can be moved and run from any directory on the system.